v4rakh/upda/README.md

 * Look into the `_doc/` folder for [OpenAPI specification](./_doc/api.yaml) and a Postman Collection.
 * Consider reading [Effective Go](https://go.dev/doc/effective_go)
 * Consider reading [100 Go Mistakes and How to Avoid Them](https://100go.co/)

+## Embedded Frontend

+_upda_ includes a frontend in a monorepo fashion inside `server/web/`.
+For production (binary and OCI), it's embedded into the GoLang binary itself.

+For _development_, no other steps are required.
+Simply follow the [frontend instructions](./server/web/README.md) and start the frontend separately.

+If you like to have a look on the _production_ experience, the frontend needs to be build first and you need to build the Golang binary with `-tags prod`.
+How to properly build the frontend, please look into `build-web` of the `Makefile` (additional `rm -rf` cmd).

 ### Getting started